SuperHouse/esp-open-rtos/extras/sht3x/README.md

 However, in contrast to the *single shot mode*, steps 1 and 2 have to be executed only once.
 Once the measurement is started, the user task hast can simply fetch data periodically.

-**Please note:** The rate of fetching the measurement results must be not greater than the rate of periodic measurements of the sensor, however, it *should be less* to avoid conflicts caused by the timing tolerance of the sensor.
+**Please note:** The rate of fetching the measurement results must not be greater than the rate of periodic measurements of the sensor.
+Even more, it *should be less* to avoid conflicts caused by the timing tolerance of the sensor.

 ## Measurement results